andreacfromtheapp/random-word-api/README.md

 ### Online demo page

+> [!IMPORTANT]
+>
+> The deployment free tier shuts the service down after some time of inactivity.
+> You may experience a slow loading because of that.
+This is not under my
+> control.
+Please be patient if that should happen.
+Please and thank you 🙏

 An easy experience landing page, for the less technically inclined, is also available!
 Just visit:
 [https://word-api-axum.netlify.app](https://word-api-axum.netlify.app) and enjoy